Pfizer, U.S. health officials to discuss COVID boosters on Monday -company

-WASHINGTON, July 11 (Reuters) - COVID-19 vaccine maker Pfizer Inc (PFE.N) will meet with federal health officials as soon as Monday to discuss the need for a booster dose of the coronavirus vaccine as it prepares to seek authorization, the company said on Sunday.
+WASHINGTON (Reuters) - COVID-19 vaccine maker Pfizer Inc will meet with federal health officials as soon as Monday to discuss the need for a booster dose of the coronavirus vaccine as it prepares to seek authorization, the company said on Sunday.

 On Monday, Pfizer is scheduled to meet with representatives of the FDA, a company spokesperson said.
 The meeting was first reported by the Washington Post.